-The July heat had arrived in Colorado, though it was only early June, baking the Front Range.
+Though it was only June, the July heat had arrived baking the Front Range.
 Hunter Divine stood relishing the air conditioning of the sprawling home in Boulder.
-Thoughts on the violent events of the past occupying his time while he waited, as often was the case.
+Thoughts on the violent events of the past occupied his time while he waited, as often was the case.
 The death of the Senator’s son forever cached in his memory.

 “I did and delivered him as requested.
-Payment was transferred to your account.
-Send him expenses and they’ll be promptly paid.”
+The client transferred the initial fee to your account.
+He’ll pay our expenses promptly when we submit them.”

 “Excellent.
 Any trepidation with leaving the burglar with the client?”